isaachhk02/possiblefixforfedora40invmware/README.md

 # How to fix that?

-You need go to AppData folder for that go to Start Menu and search for `%appdata%` and press enter. after that find the folder called VMware and open it and the inside of that folder the same but with the folder name VMware Workstation
-Open `preferences.ini` with notepad or other text editor.
+You need go to AppData folder for that go to Start Menu and search for `%appdata%` and press enter. after that find the folder called VMware and open it Open `preferences.ini` with notepad or other text editor.

 and add this lines: